babashka/babashka/.github/ISSUE_TEMPLATE/bug_report.md

 ---

-:heart: To keep development of this project going, consider sponsoring [sponsoring](https://github.com/sponsors/borkdude)!
-If you are already a sponsor, thank you :pray:!
+To keep development of this project going, consider sponsoring.
+If you are already a sponsor, thank you!

 **version**